 AdkAction.org has made good progress in our efforts to reduce the use of salt in winter road maintenance.
 Dr. Daniel Kelting of the Paul Smith's Adirondack Watershed Institute (PSAWI) says "About 176,000 tons of road salt it spread on paved road in the Adirondack Park each year, making road salt one of the most significant external contaminants in terms of total annual load to watersheds in our region.
 Because Adirondack soils are thin and porous, most of this salt ends up in ground and surface water."
 Dr. Kelting and his team wrote the study of road salt and its alternatives that we sponsored in 2010 and presented ground-breaking research at our 2011 conference linking the State's salting program directly to the build-up of sodium and chlorides in our watersheds.
 To view click HERE.

-The techniques that are being used on these test road segments includes the use of a second scraper plow to minimize the number of passes each truck must make, use of magnesium chloride (MgCl) in place of or in addition to pure salt in ecologically sensitive areas, reduced truck speed (from 35 to 25 mph) to reduce salt splatter, added driver training, electronic monitoring of truck material distributions, and special signage to alert drivers to the test areas.
-NYSDOT hopes to get another 20+% reduction in salt use from these simple changes.
+The techniques used on these test road segments included the use of a second scraper plow to minimize the number of passes each truck must make, use of magnesium chloride (MgCl) in place of or in addition to pure salt in ecologically sensitive areas, reduced truck speed (from 35 to 25 mph) to reduce salt splatter, added driver training, electronic monitoring of truck material distributions, and special signage to alert drivers to the test areas.

 To monitor progress, AdkAction.org purchased three sets of stream monitors, six in total, and provided support for the acquisition of 15 more through grants from the Lake Champlain Basin Program.
-These are now installed on streams along the test segments.
-Dr. Kelting says The first six "sensors have been recording conductivity on an hourly basis since January 16, and each sensor has recorded over 1,850 measurements so far.
-During this period we have also collected water samples six times (based on road salting and weather events) from these locations to analyze for sodium and chloride and other parameters.
-We will continue collecting samples and will analyze them later this summer once we've accumulated enough to run efficiently through the lab.
-After this, we will begin to develop the mathematical relationships between conductivity and the lab data.
-We plan to download the data from the sensors periodically and will develop time series plots of sodium and chloride from this data.
-The difference between the upstream and downstream plots will be a high resolution measurement of the effect of road salting.
-We can then couple this data with the road salt application data from the NYS DOT to begin interpreting the effect of road salting on stream water quality."
+These were installed on streams along the test segments.
+During the test period we also collected water samples (based on road salting and weather events) from these locations to analyze for sodium and chloride and other parameters.
+The difference between the upstream and downstream plots give a high resolution measurement of the effect of road salting.
+We then couple this data with the road salt application data from the NYS DOT to begin interpreting the effect of road salting on stream water quality.

 While we are on track to reduce salt loading of our surface waters further, the groundwater pollution issue looms large.
 Wells all over the area are coming up with chloride levels way over 100ppm and many have had to be abandoned.
 We are working with the State and other funding sources to try to extend the study done for surface waters to aquifers.